Alliston: Geography

 The town has two parks: Riverdale Park to the north along the Boyne River and PPG Park to the south, by the local fire department.
-Major residential areas are located to the north (as Previn Court Homes) and to the south, with additional residential and commercial developments made since then in the northwest (as "Alliston West"), north and southwest since the mid-1990s, with future developments expected in the future that could raise the population from 17,000 to 20,000.
+Major residential areas are located to the north (such as Previn Court Homes) and to the south, with additional residential and commercial developments made since then in the northwest (as "Alliston West"), north and southwest since the mid-1990s, with future developments expected in the future that could raise the population from 17,000 to 20,000.
 The urban area stretches from west to east, is nearly 5 km, and from north to south ranges from 300 m, 600 m to 3 km.
 Another residential area, adjacent to the Nottawasaga Inn are located 5 km east of Alliston- the first phase built is known as Green Briar; the second phase, to the west of the Inn is known as Briar Hill.
 The Nottawasaga River is situated east of the town; the Boyne River, which runs through Alliston, joins the Nottawasaga, just downstream from Nicolston Dam.
 The CPR (Toronto - Parry Sound - Sudbury) runs right up through the middle of town with a siding for Honda vehicles.
 Many other business thrive today in Alliston.
 Honda of Canada Manufacturing has two facilities.
 The CNR tracks through town were lifted about the mid-1990s and the right-of-way removed.

 Earl Rowe Provincial Park is located three kilometers west of Alliston, in the amalgamated Township of Adjala-Tosorontio.
 It is one of the largest provincial parks in Southern Ontario.